Vittorio Emanuele, Prince of Naples: Return to Italy

 On 23 October 2002, the provision in the constitution that barred male members of the former royal house from returning to Italy was repealed.
 As part of a deal with the government, Vittorio Emanuele signed an agreement renouncing all claims to the defunct throne and recognizing the Republic as the only lawful government of Italy.
-Vittorio Emanuele was permitted to re-enter the country from 10 November 2002.
+Vittorio Emanuele was permitted to re-enter the country on 10 November 2002.
 On 23 December 2002, he made his first trip home in over half a century.
-On the one-day visit he, his wife and his son had a 20-minute audience with Pope John Paul II at the Vatican.
+On the one-day visit he, his wife, and his son had a 20-minute audience with Pope John Paul II at the Vatican.

 Upon their first visit in 2003 to Naples, where Vittorio Emanuele was born, and from where his family sailed into exile in 1946, the reception of the Savoys was mixed; most people were indifferent to them, some hostile, a few supportive.
-The media reported that many in Naples were not happy to see the return of the family, when hundreds of noisy demonstrators chanted negative slogans as they progressed through the city.
+The media reported that many in Naples were not happy to see the return of the family when hundreds of noisy demonstrators chanted negative slogans as they progressed through the city.
 Demonstrations were staged by two traditionally opposing factions: anti-monarchists on one hand, and supporters of the House of Bourbon-Two Sicilies, the royal house deposed when Italy was united in 1861 under the House of Savoy.

+Death

+Vittorio Emanuele died in Geneva Cantonal Hospital, Switzerland on 3 February 2024, aged 86.
+A statement from the Royal House of Savoy gave the time of his death as 07:05 (CET).

+His funeral was held on 10 February 2024 in the Turin Cathedral and, afterwards, he was cremated.
+Attendees at his funeral included his widow Marina, Princess of Naples, his son Prince Emanuele Filiberto, Prince of Venice, his daughter-in-law Princess Clotilde, Princess of Venice, his granddaughter Princess Vittoria, Princess of Carignano, his sister Princess Maria Pia of Bourbon-Parma, his nephew Prince Dimitri of Yugoslavia, Prince Aimone, Duke of Aosta, and Princess Olga, Duchess of Aosta, Prince Jean of Luxembourg, the Prince of Monaco, Queen Sofía of Spain, Leka, Prince of Albania, Boris, Prince of Turnovo, Fuad II of Egypt, Prince Philippos of Greece and Denmark, Afonso, Prince of Beira, Prince Carlo, Duke of Castro, John T. Dunlap, and Daniel McVicar.
+The ashes were subsequently buried in the Royal Crypt of the Basilica di Superga.

 Controversies

 Unilateral declaration of kingship (1969)

 Vittorio Emanuele unilaterally declared himself King of Italy on 15 December 1969.
 He argued that by agreeing to submit to a referendum on his place as head of state, his father had thereby abdicated.
 Vittorio Emanuele took this action after his father allegedly called for Amedeo, 5th Duke of Aosta to visit him in Portugal to name him his heir.
-Under his self-assumed powers as King of Italy, Vittorio Emanuele conferred the title of Duchess of Sant'Anna di Valdieri on his then fiancée, Marina Doria.
+Under his self-assumed powers as King of Italy, Vittorio Emanuele conferred the title of Duchess of Sant'Anna di Valdieri on his then-fiancée, Marina Doria.